Kisrawan: Peasants' revolt and the 1860 civil war

 In early 1858, a group of peasants from the Kisrawan lodged a formal complaint against the Khazens to Khurshid Pasha, the Ottoman governor of Beirut.
 Later, in March 1858, the Khazens held a summit for the people of the Kisrawan to garner support for their nomination of a new qaimaqam.
 Instead, the peasants participating in the summit voiced their dissent against the Khazens and in October, several villages in the Kisrawan allied against the Khazen sheikhs.
 A muleteer and youths boss from Rayfoun, Tanyus Shahin, was chosen by this alliance of peasants as their leader in December, and was declared the wakil awwal (first delegate).
+This popular revolt completely broke with the traditional way of organizing politics in the region of Mount Lebanon.
+Before, politics were dominated by powerful families and elites such as the Khazens.
+In an attempt to break with the elite rule, the revolutionaries demanded to elect their own representatives (wakils).
+Thereby they insisted that they were equal to their shaykhs in social status.
+However, the Khazens refused to recognize the newly established political agency of the common people.
+In their view, these ordinary people could not have organized this radical movement independently.
+The Khazens described the rebellion as acting out of juhl (ignorance) and could only believe that it was planned by hidden conspirators.

 In January 1859, Shahin intensified the armed revolt against the Khazen sheikhs and with 800 of his peasant fighters, he besieged the Khazens during a summit they were holding in Ghosta.
 The siege prompted the sheikhs to flee the village, and the peasants under Shahin subsequently plundered the Khazens' estates.
 Shahin and his men proceeded to attack the Khazens in other villages with little blood spilled in the process, with the exception of the wife and daughter of a Khazen sheikh who were killed in Ajaltoun in July during a raid on their home by the peasants.
 The Maronite patriarch, Paul Peter Massad, condemned their killing as a "horrific crime".
 Silk and wheat warehouses belonging to the sheikhs were plundered and the goods were redistributed among the peasants of the Kisrawan.
 By July, the Khazens had been routed and between 500 and 600 family members had fled to Beirut in an impoverished state.
 Shahin broadened the peasants' main demands of tax relief and refunds for the illegal payments they had previously paid to the Khazen sheikhs to also include political and legal reforms.
 Shahin cited the Edict of Gülhane, which mandated equality for all Ottoman citizens.
+According to Makdisi, Shahin understood the edict's promise of equality to mean equality between rich and poor as well as between religious communities.
+Ottoman authorities rejected this interpretation.